 - 1. Establish pure native cover at all successional stages across the entire property.
 We're almost there. - 2.
 Purge the non-native seed bank.
 This has been done in several places to an unknown degree. - 3.
-Redeposit a wide variety of native seeds, such that the land responds to disturbance with native germination, particularly with small post-disturbance forbs (please see our species list).
+Foster a wide variety of native seed dispersal, such that the land responds to disturbance with native germination, particularly with small post-disturbance forbs (please see our species list).
 This Is ongoing. - 4.
 Produce a varied, dense, and beautiful groundcover that is productive for insects and wildlife.
 Ditto. - 5.
 Mitigate erosion damage, reverse incised channels, and stabilize slopes.
-80% complete. - 6.
-Observe native colonization and adaptation behavior when reentering the site.
+80% complete with one BIG setback. - 6.
+Observe native plant colonization and adaptation behavior.
 Ongoing. - 7.
-Improve native plant restoration technology to be cost-effective.
-This is a current focus. - 8.
+Improve technology for native annual cover to be cost-effective and attainable within 5 years.
+Current focus. - 8.
 Harmonize successional processes of "wildland" habitat with agro-urban land use given that modern demands upon the landscape differ from those of aboriginal tribes.
-People don't want broadcast fire, and don't eat many acorns, but perhaps they would have fewer allergies if they gnoshed an acorn tortilla upon occasion! - 9.
-Return excess biomass to the soil system in a stabile form while restoring original trace mineral balances. - 10.
+People don't want broadcast fire, and don't eat many acorns, but perhaps they would have fewer allergies if they gnoshed on an acorn-tortilla upon occasion! - 9.
+Return excess biomass to the soil system in a stable form while restoring original trace mineral balances. - 10.
 Increase our knowledge of the relationships between migratory species and native foods, including insects. - 11.
 Establish precedents in law for freedom of action in demonstrably-responsible habitat restoration research and process development toward establishing TRULY free-enterprise environmental management. - 12.
-Precipitate a cultural transformation that invests the public in actively fostering the health and productivity of the land and sea around them as legitimate and prosperous industries.
+Initate a cultural transformation that invests the public in actively fostering the health and productivity of the land and sea around them as legitimate and prosperous industries.